apache/couchdb-documentation/src/couchapp/ddocs.rst

       with result list of key-value pairs that was previously received as result of `map` functions work.
    #.
 Query Server compiles reduce functions and applies them to key-value
       lists.
-Reduced result sends back to CouchDB.
+Reduced result is sent back to CouchDB.

-   As you may note, `reduce` functions been applied in single shot while `map` ones are applied in an iterative way per each document.
-This means that it's possible for `map` functions to precompile CommonJS libraries and use them during the entire view processing, but for `reduce` functions it will be compiled again and again for each view result reduction, which will lead to performance degradation (`reduce` function are already does hard work to make large result smaller).
+   As you may note, `reduce` functions are applied in a single shot to the map results while the `map` functions are applied in an iterative way to one document at a time.
+   This means that it's possible for `map` functions to precompile CommonJS libraries and use them during the entire view processing, but for `reduce` functions they would be compiled again and again for each view result reduction, which would lead to performance degradation (`reduce` function are already working hard to make large results smaller).

 .. _showfun: